 I’ve developed a vision for this blog that will ultimately appeal to all kinds of readers.
 I promise, it won’t be boring.
 Some of the content might be tough to read, and some might not be the kind of happy-warm reading you’d sip to with a cup of morning coffee.
 But it’ll be important, and that’s why I’m doing it.

-Though born from the life of just one person, The Preppy Trucker is much more than a personal blog.
-It’s a concept, and it’s a community.
+The Preppy Trucker is much more than a blog, it’s a concept.
 It’s a platform designed to bring people together, exploring the full range of American culture.
 The good and the bad.